Portal (video game): Soundtrack

 Most of the soundtrack is non-lyrical ambient music composed by Kelly Bailey and Mike Morasky, somewhat dark and mysterious to match the mood of the environments.
-The closing credits song, "Still Alive", was written by Jonathan Coulton and sung by Ellen McLain (a classically-trained operatic soprano) as the GLaDOS character.
+The closing credits song, "Still Alive", was written by Jonathan Coulton and sung by Ellen McLain (a classically trained operatic soprano) as the GLaDOS character.
 A brief instrumental version of "Still Alive" is played in an uptempo Latin style over radios in-game.
 Wolpaw notes that Coulton was invited to Valve a year before the release of Portal, though it was not yet clear where Coulton would contribute.
 "Once Kim [Swift] and I met with him, it quickly became apparent that he had the perfect sensibility to write a song for GLaDOS."
 The use of the song over the closing credits was based on a similar concept from the game God Hand, one of Wolpaw's favorite titles.
 The song was released as a free downloadable song for the music video game Rock Band on April 1, 2008.
 The soundtrack for Portal was released as a part of The Orange Box Original Soundtrack.

 The soundtrack was released in a four-disc retail bundle, Portal 2: Songs To Test By (Collector's Edition), on October 30, 2012, featuring music from both games.
 The soundtrack was released via Steam Music on September 24, 2014.

 Release

 Portal was first released as part of The Orange Box for Windows and Xbox 360 on October 10, 2007, and for the PlayStation 3 on December 11, 2007.
-The Windows version of the game is also available for download separately through Valve's content delivery system, Steam, and was released as a standalone retail product on April 9, 2008.
 In addition to Portal, the Box also included Half-Life 2 and its two add-on episodes, as well as Team Fortress 2.
 Portal's inclusion within the Box was considered an experiment by Valve; having no idea of the success of Portal, the Box provided it a "safety net" via means of these other games.
 Portal was kept to a modest length in case the game did not go over well with players.
+The game was released as a standalone retail product on April 9, 2008, with the Windows version also available as a download through Steam.